madiapgar/apppleplots/README.md

 `pcoa_plots()` - returns a PCoA plot based on your unweighted/weighted UniFrac results.
 Can be faceted once or twice by desired metadata variables.

 `stat_heat_plot()` - returns a heat map based on the statistical results entered.
 Most compatible with pairwise or linear regression results.

+`kruskal_dunn_stats()` - returns a named list containing dataframes with your Kruskal-Wallis and Dunn's Post Hoc test results.

 ## Installation